Bankruptcy Exemptions: 10 Ways to Deal with Excess Cash

 Paying down the student loan will require that the client wait 90 days to file, putting the transfer beyond the preference period look back.

-Look through the list of available exemptions where you practice and look for ways the debtor can increase the value of any asset currently worth less than the maximum exempt or acquire an asset that would be both useful and exempt going forward. ( I generally don’t advise maximizing the exemption for a mule or a plow for instance.)
+Look through the list of available exemptions where you practice for ways the debtor can increase the value of any asset currently worth less than the maximum exempt or acquire an asset that would be both useful and exempt going forward. ( I generally don’t advise maximizing the exemption for a mule or a plow for instance.)

 Exemption planning is an issue that is exquisitely local: available exemptions vary from state to state and the local view of what is permissible exemption planning rather than actions to hinder delay or defraud creditors vary.